-Based on the above preferences, all families in preference A will be offered housing before any families in preference B.
+Based on the above preferences, all families in preference A will be offered housing before any families in preference B, and so on.

 The date and time of application will be noted and utilized to determine the sequence within the above prescribed preferences.